thepoynt/cs362/Lab 2/README.md

 INSTALLATION AND EXECUTION
+   - Linux (thingies)
-	1) execute "make" in the program's directory to compile.
+	1) execute "make -f makefileLinux" in the program's directory to compile.
 	2) have 2 separate instances of putty running (or whichever client you choose to use)
 	3) on one, execute "./server", then after being prompted, enter an integer to be used as the max value
 	4) on the other, execute "./client" followed by the IP/hostname of the server.
 		(ex: "./client localhost")
+   - Solaris (Shiva)
+   	1) execute "make -f makefileSolaris" in the program's directory to compile.
+	2) have 2 separate instances of putty running (or whichever client you choose to use)
+	3) on one, execute "./serversol", then after being prompted, enter an integer to be used as the max value
+	4) on the other, execute "./clientsol" followed by the IP/hostname of the server.
+		(ex: "./clientsol localhost")

 BUGS